rei/rei-cedar-docs/docs/patterns/notifications/README.md

   - Direct the user to a new page or window
   - Overuse notifications.
 They may interrupt your users experience
   - Create notifications that disappear automatically
+  - Contain interactive controls

 - **May**
   - Open or update content in locations unrelated to the action which caused the notification to appear
   - Update a live region of the page
   - Use the HTML `<aside>` tag, denoting the section that, though related to the main element, doesn't belong to the main flow
+  - appear as a timed display.

 ## Accessibility References
 - [Accessible Notifications](https://www.w3.org/WAI/RD/wiki/Accessible_Notifications)